Chionanthus

 ( kye - oh - NAN - thus )

-At-A-Glance InformationCommonly called Fringe Tree, this genus of deciduous shrubs and trees needs full sun and moderate to regular water.
-The fruit produced by these trees will attract hungry birds to your yard.
-Flowers on these trees appear in hanging clusters of white and are followed by small dark olive-like fruits.
+At-A-Glance InformationCommonly called Fringe Tree or Old Man's Beard, this genus of deciduous multi-stemmed shrubs and trees needs full sun and moderate to regular water.
+The fruit produced by these slow-growing trees will attract hungry birds to your yard.
+Fragrant flowers on these trees appear in hanging clusters of white and are followed by small dark olive-like fruits.
 Leaves will turn yellow in fall.
+These trees are wonderful in woodland borders and native plant gardens, in formal or wildlife gardens, as informal hedge plants, or as specimens in the landscape.
+Take care when planting these shrubs in the garden, as the berries have been reported to cause vomiting, headache, and slow pulse when ingested.

 |